iharshka/VII-Ventures-Investment-Dashboard/README.md

 - Sharing tokens across JavaScript files on client side (used LocalStorage for now)
 - Customising the libraries code to the desired outcomes (took help of Chart.js Documentations & ChatGPT)
 - Adding hover tip to the pie charts (Added it with <div> and DOM manipulation)

+As the result of these steps, I was able to do the version-1 of the website within one week which on several iterations on design has reached to this state.

 ## Lessons Learned